goFrendiAsgard/zaruba/docs/core-concepts/task/task-configs/shared-configs.md

 # Shared Configs
 <!--endTocHeader-->

+Some of your taks might have overlapping configurations.
+In this case, you can make your tasks refer to the same [project config](../../project/project-configs.md).

-Your tasks might refer to several [project config](../../project/project-configs.md).
-To do this, you can use `configRef` or `configRefs` property:
+To do this, you need to use `configRef` or `configRefs` property:

 ```yaml
 configs: